-This principle represents a viable solution for small shops as well as large commercial building installations.
+This principle of direct heating and cooling with the refrigerant can also be applied if a centralised airhandling unit is installed in the building, i.e. it represents a viable solution for small shops as well as large commercial building installations.